harieamjari/dats/doc/dats-2-tutorial.md

 - bpm (default: 120.0) This sets the bpm of the next following note and may be assigned anywhere before or after a note.
 - attack (default: 300) This sets how long the attack is.
-We are using samples as a unit and 44100 is 1 second.
+We are using sample as a unit of measurement and 44100 samples is 1 second.
 - decay (not usable)
 - sustain (not usable)
-- release (default: 300) This sets hoe long the release is.
-Also, using samples as a unit of measurement.
+- release (default: 300) This sets how long the release is.
+Also using samples as a unit of measurement.
 - volume (default 10000) Self explanatory.
-- octave (default 0) This raises the octave of next the preceeding note by the assigned value.
+- octave (default 0) This raises the octave of next the following note by the assigned value.
 To raise the note an octave, set `octave = 1;`
 - semitone (default 0) This raises the next following note inside the staff by the assigned value.
 To raise the note a semitone, set `semitone = 1;`